 3. Former Public Square, First Court House - Intersection of Main/Second St.

-Following Stanly County’s founding in January 1841, the County’s first commissioners ordered a new town surveyed to serve as County Seat.
-In 1842, after much debate and two lawsuits, the new town, called Albemarle, was established on the crest of a ridge line southeast of Little Long Creek.
-A public square, measuring 100 yards on each side, was laid out at the center of town.
+Following Stanly County’s founding in January 1841, the County’s ﬁrst commissioners ordered a new town surveyed to serve as County Seat.
+In 1842, after much debate and two lawsuits, the new town, called Albemarle, was laid out on the crest of a ridge line southeast of Little Long Creek.
+A public square, measuring 100 yards on each side, was chosen at the center of town.
 The pictured two-story, east-facing courthouse was erected at its center.
-To improve traffic flow, the courthouse was moved to the northwest corner of the Square in 1868.
+To improve traﬃc ﬂow, the courthouse was moved to the northwest corner of the Square in 1868.

 4. Site of first Jail, County’s second Courthouse, Courthouse Square Park - Corner of Main/Second St.

-By 1843 this northeast corner quadrant of the town square contained the County’s first log jail, whipping post, and stocks.
+By 1843, this northeast corner quadrant of the town square contained the county’s ﬁrst log jail, whipping post, and stocks.
 Though used infrequently, whippings and public shaming continued on this site until after the Civil War.
-In 1893 Stanly County’s second courthouse (pictured), a tall, two-story, Victorian-styled building with a cupola was constructed on this site.
-Courthouse Square Park, once a part of the public lands surrounding the first courthouse, was established after the demolition of the second courthouse.
+In 1893, Stanly County’s second courthouse (pictured), a tall, two-story, Victorian-styled building with a cupola was constructed on this site and demolished in 1973.
+The present layout of Courthouse Square Park, once a part of the public lands surrounding the ﬁrst courthouse, was dedicated in 1996.

 5. Site of two former County Jails, Stanly County Public Library - 133 E. Main St.

-The first public library was established in the Albemarle Community Building on Second Street in 1916.
+The ﬁrst public library was established in the Albemarle Community Building on Second Street in 1916.
 It was initially funded by the Albemarle Women’s Club, private donations, and later the town of Albemarle.
-In 1927 the Library became a joint City-County effort and was relocated into larger quarters in the Hotel Albemarle.
-In 1939 the Library moved into a handsome slate-stone building erected by the Works Progress Administration (WPA) at the current site of Courthouse Square Park.
-The current Library, dedicated in 1972, is situated on the site of the County’s second and third jails.
-The second jail (also called the gaol or calaboose) was a log structure chinked with mud.
-It was this jail that a mob of citizens broke into and scurried alleged murderer Alex Whitley off to the edge of town to be lynched on 9 June 1892.
-The circumstances drawing the large crowd pictured in front of the third jail are unknown.
+In 1927 the library became a joint city-county eﬀort and was relocated into larger quarters in the Hotel Albemarle.
+In 1939 the library moved into a handsome slate-stone building erected by the Works Progress Administration (WPA) at the current site of Courthouse Square Park.
+The current library, dedicated in 1972, is situated on the site of the county’s second and third jails.
+The second jail (also called the goal or calaboose) was a log structure chinked with mud.
+It was this jail that a mob of citizens broke into and scurried alleged murderer Alex Whitley oﬀ to the edge of town to be lynched on June 9, 1892.
+The circumstances drawing the large crowd pictured above in front of the third jail are unknown.